Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 First-timers to the life insurance world are sometimes thrown for a loop by all the insurance jargon.
 We understand, and we’re here to help.
 A good insurance agent will explain everything step-by-step and answer all your questions — in the meantime, we’ve got some helpful resources, like our life insurance terms glossary, to help you understand some important terminology.

 One word you’ll see time and again when searching for life insurance is “beneficiary.”
-Let’s see how a beneficiary is an important facet of life insurance to understand.
+Why is a beneficiary an important facet of life insurance?
+Watch this short video to find out.
+Then, keep reading to learn about the two basic types of beneficiaries.

 Choosing Your Primary and Secondary Beneficiaries